rgambord/c99-doc/doc/sections/7/19/6/8/index.rst

 .. _9899_7.19.6.8p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.6.8p2>`

-:ref:`2 <9899_7.19.6.8p2>` The vfprintf function is equivalent to fprintf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
+The vfprintf function is equivalent to fprintf, with the variable argument list replaced by arg, which shall have been initialized by the va_start macro (and possibly subsequent va_arg calls).
 The vfprintf function does not invoke the va_end macro.\ [#9899_note254]_

 .. rubric:: Returns

 .. _9899_7.19.6.8p3:

+.. container:: snum

+   :ref:`3 <9899_7.19.6.8p3>`

-:ref:`3 <9899_7.19.6.8p3>` The vfprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.
+The vfprintf function returns the number of characters transmitted, or a negative value if an output or encoding error occurred.

 .. _9899_7.19.6.8p4:

+.. container:: snum

+   :ref:`4 <9899_7.19.6.8p4>`

-:ref:`4 <9899_7.19.6.8p4>` EXAMPLE The following shows the use of the vfprintf function in a general error-reporting routine.
+EXAMPLE The following shows the use of the vfprintf function in a general error-reporting routine.

 ::